sarah2244-4/science-revision-quiz/README.md

 ### Manual Testing
 - I used Chrome Dev Tools to find errors.
-- If something wasn't working, added in console.log(") to see if that w
+- I added in console.log(") to functions during development to see what was displayed.
+- To test `function generateQuestions(numberOfQuestions)` I changed the `numberOfQuestions` to different numbers and checked the console that the correct length array was produced.
+    - I also refreshed the browser to check the questions were different each time to ensure shuffling was working.
+- Changing `currentQuestionIndex` to above 1 didn't change the question displayed when tested in the `newGame()` function.
+    - When this was moved above the `generateQuestions(numberOfQuestions)` this changed the question index displayed.

 #### Testing User Stories

 ### Automated Testing
+- For automated tests I used Jest.

-- Tests in jest wouldn't work if functions used global variables - I had to redefine them inside the functions.
+- Tests in jest wouldn't work if functions used variables defined globally - I had to redefine them inside the functions.
+- selectedQuestions was not defined in jest.